-- (10) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018.
+- (10)Consists of immediately exercisable within 60 days of Constructionshares of common stock and options to purchase , 2018.
+Dr. Gillis is managing director at ARCH Venture Partners.(11)Consists of immediately exercisable within 60 days of Construction, 2018.
 Dr. Gillis is managing director at ARCH Venture Partners. - (11) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018. - (12) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018.
-Dr. Parmar is a partner at 5AM Ventures. - (13) Consists of shares of common stock held by Dr. Shah, options to purchase shares of common stock held by Dr. Shah that are or will be immediately exercisable within 60 days of , 2018 and shares of common stock held by Vivo Capital L.L.C., of which Dr. Shah is a managing director. - (14) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018.
+Dr. Parmar is a partner at 5AM Ventures. - (13) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018. - (14)Consists of by Dr. Shah that are or will be immediately exercisable within 60 days of stock held by Vivo Capital L.L.C., of which Dr. Shah is a managing director.shares of common stock held shares of common stock held by Vivo Capital L.L.C. - (15) Consists of shares of common stock and options to purchase shares of common stock that are or will be immediately exercisable within 60 days of , 2018.
 Dr. Wheeler is the principal at Deerfield Management.